johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 # Implementing a Basic Unix Shell

 ## What is a Shell?
-A shell is a program that runs commands and programs on behalf of a user in a text-based manner.
-Simply put, a shell reads in a command that a user types (e.g. `stdin`) and evaluates the input by parsing and tokenizing the command to determine its validity.
-Finally, it builds any data structures necessary for the program to run, creates a new process, and runs that program within that context.
+A shell is a user level-process that runs commands and programs on behalf of a user in a text-based manner.
+For instance, when a system is booted and a user logs in, a shell process is automatically started.

-## Program Set Up
+## Program Set-Up
 The shell source code will be written in a single file called `shell.c`.
 We need two symbolic constants `MAXARGS` and `MAXLINE`.
 The two will provide an upper bound on the number of characters for arguments a user can provide and the character length of the overall command, respectively.

-The following code block demonstrates the structure for the shell.
+The following code block demonstrates the structure of the shell.
 Subsequent sections will introduce the prototypes and implementations.

 ```c
 /* shell.c */